davidcoles/vc5/README.md

 For best results you should disable/uninstall irqbalance.

 You will need to select a primary IP to pass to the balancer.
-This is used for the BGP router ID and, when only using a single subnet, as the source address for healthcheck probe packets.
+This is used for the BGP router ID.

 A simple example on a server with a single, untagged ethernet interface: